sadegh-msm/ShibaFlow/README.md

 These services are integral to the operation of the ShibaFlow server, facilitating user registration and login, song uploads, streaming, and other user interactions such as liking, commenting, and playlist management.

-## Contributing
-Guidelines for contributing to the ShibaFlow project.
-Include coding standards, how to submit pull requests, and any other relevant information for potential contributors.